Saturday, March 28, 2026

 Her blend of contemporary and historical appeals to readers of both genres.
 The way Susan pens each book it's as if you can't have one without the others.
 This series is written in such a way you need to read the books in order.

-The second I had this book in my hands; I HAD to read it and would have finished it soon if life hadn't gotten in the way.
+The second I had this book in my hands; I HAD to read it and would have finished it sooner if life hadn't gotten in the way.

 The author does an exceptional job of whetting your appetite when she introduces readers to Storm Whitlock at the latter end of The Novel Adventures of Natalie Daughtry and setting up the friends-to-more trope in The Hidden Key of Brooke Sumner